- ABMS Certification:

 Chairman of Orthopaedic surgery

 Dr. Chhabra graduated from Johns Hopkins University with an undergraduate degree in Biology before completing his medical education at the University of Virginia School of Medicine.
-He completed his Orthopaedic Surgery residency at the University of Virginia Health System.
+He completed his Orthopaedic Surgery residency at the UVA Health.
 He received his fellowship training in hand and upper extremity, microvascular and congenital hand surgery at the Hand Center of San Antonio and Texas Scottish Rite Hospital.

 Dr. Chhabra returned to the University of Virginia in 2002 during which time he helped create the University of Virginia Hand Center.
 Dr. Chhabra is currently the Lillian T. Pratt Distinguished Professor and Chair of Orthopaedic Surgery and Professor of Plastic Surgery at the University of Virginia.
 He is the Division Head of Hand and Upper Extremity Surgery.
 He is also the hand and upper extremity consultant for the University of Virginia Department of Athletics.
 His areas of expertise include hand, wrist, and elbow trauma and arthritis with a particular interest in athletic injuries and congenital hand surgery.
 He has a basic science laboratory that is investigating flexor tendon healing using growth factor and stem cell technology and tissue engineering principles.